kwajiehao/ghInf/README.md

 ## Tests

 Test examples which show how the functions work can be found in the "tests" folder.
-Images of generated plots are included in corresponding folders.
-The tests are to:

-Check that the general precision matrix generation function works by comparing it with the centered parametrization generation function:
-- consistency_precgen.R

-Check that the precision generation function for centered parametrizations work by comparing samples drawn from exact inference with that from a gibbs sampler:
-- precision_accuracy2.R
-- precision_accuracy3.R

-Check the performance of each package in obtaining the optimal fill-in for the cholesky factor when permuting the labels of the precision matrix:
-- permutations2_Matrix.R
-- permutations2_spam.R
-- permutations2_asymmetric_Matrix.R
-- permutations2_asymmetric_spam.R

-Show the poor performance of the Matrix function when the labels are permuted in reverse and random order:
-- fillinPerf_Matrix.R